US weighs curbs on Chinese investment

 Washington is worried about Chinese investment in the US, yet is the rest of America?

-You might expect Leo Chan to be pessimistic about the future of Ohio, a state in the American middle west that has seen its former manufacturing might gutted by automation, foreign competition and the financial crisis.
+You might expect Leo Chan to be pessimistic about the future of Ohio, a state in the American Midwest that has seen its former manufacturing might gutted by automation, foreign competition and the financial crisis.

-But Mr Chan, who moved to the state in 2000, says recently he's seen reason for optimism: a wave of investments by Chinese firms, which have purchased companies and opened factories and restaurants, has helped to stem the region's employment and population declines.
+But Mr Chan, who moved to the state in 2000, says recently he's seen reason for optimism: a wave of investments by Chinese firms, which have purchased companies and opened factories and restaurants, helping to stem the region's employment and population declines.

 "They've created jobs," says Mr Chan, executive director of the Greater Cincinnati Chinese Chamber of Commerce.
 "Although some of them are [for people] from China, they're also coming to buy houses, pay for education, pay for health care and pay taxes.
 It's a win-win situation."